jones139/HomeAutomation/Heating_Controller/README.md

 ## Relay Board
-  - The 4 channel, ESP32 based relay board was from [Amazon](https://www.amazon.co.uk/dp/B0CJ5CZ4XR?ref=ppx_yo2ov_dt_b_fed_asin_title)
+  - The 4 channel, ESP32 based relay board was from [Amazon](https://www.amazon.co.uk/dp/B0CJ5CZ4XR?ref=ppx_yo2ov_dt_b_fed_asin_title).
+  - This board was selected because it can be powered directly from 240V AC so does not require a separate power supply - but there are many similar devices available which will work the same.
-  - It is programmed using firmware produced by EspHome - the initial programming was via a usb to serial adapter connected to the header on the board.
+  - It is programmed using firmware produced by EspHome - the initial programming was via a usb to serial adapter connected to the header on the board (see Image below).
 Subsequent reprogramming can be via Over The Air (OTA) programming by EspHome.
   - In the [Firmware](Firmware) folder you can execute 'esphome run boiler_controller.yaml' to compile and upload it (after copying secrets.yaml.template to secrets.yaml and customising it for your network settings).

 ![Relay Board Serial Programming](images/Relay_Board_Programming.jpg)